 Comparative negligence is a legal doctrine that assigns blame for an accident to both parties involved.
 If the driver who hit you from behind is determined to be 50% or more at fault, you can still recover damages.

-However, if you are found to be 51% at fault, the other driver will likely not be held liable for damages.
+However, if you are found to be 51% at fault, the other driver will likely not be held liable for your damages.

-This is why it is important to contact a car accident lawyer as soon as possible after a rear-end collision.
+This is why it is important to contact a car accident lawyer as soon as possible after a T-bone collision.
 They will be able to help you determine who is at fault and help you get the compensation you deserve.

 How Your Rock Hill Car Accident Lawyer Will Prove Liability